-AlE's campus totals multiple dedicated classrooms, each equipped with state-of-the-art computers, software, and peripheral hardware (e.g. drawing tablets, VR development kits, and game consoles).
-There is a library for student use, as well as breakout space in the VR Center.
-Offices for Lafayette faculty and staff are onsite, and those for AIE USA financial staff are located in Seattle, WA at Queen Anne Square.
+AIE's campus totals four dedicated classrooms, each equipped with state-of-the-art computers, software, and peripheral hardware (e.g. drawing tablets, VR development kits, and game consoles).
+There is a library for student use, as well as breakout space in the meeting room.
+Offices for Seattle faculty and staff are onsite, and those for AIE USA financial staff are only a few blocks away at Queen Anne Square.
 All AIE facilities are ADA compliant.